apache/tomee/examples/telephone-stateful/README.txt

 (openejb-server, openejb-client, openejb-core), then those services will be brought online and remote clients will be able to connect into your vm and invoke beans.

-If you want to add more ServerServices such as the http version of the ejbd protocol you'd simply add the openejb-httpejbd jar to your classpath.
+Other ServerServices are brought online the same way, by adding their jar to your classpath.
 A number of ServerServices are available currently:

   * openejb-ejbd
-  * openejb-http
-  * openejb-telnet
   * openejb-derbynet
   * openejb-hsql
   * openejb-activemq